Case Study: Greater Manchester Police

 As a force GMP were determined to develop and enhance the quality of their service to the public further, particularly in the area of customer service and satisfaction, where analysis has highlighted how officer attitudes and behaviours when interacting with the public could be improved, specifically relating to treatment and incivility, where complaints have been showing an upward trend.
 In a league table of all forces in England and Wales GMP was then ranked 42nd out of 43 Forces for customer satisfaction.

 The leadership recognised the need to develop a force wide training programme that would encompass police officers and staff at all levels and across all divisions and customer facing departments.
 The primary aims of the programme would be to:

-· To ensure that staff are equipped with the correct skills, attitude and behaviour so that they effectively engage with customers in all interactions and deliver professional, quality policing to them every time
+- Ensure that staff are equipped with the correct skills, attitude and behaviour so that they effectively engage with customers in all interactions and deliver professional, quality policing to them every time.

 In parallel we trained and then accredited the internal training team to deliver the CCS programme in readiness for the planned testing phase, where they would be delivering it to random control groups of 200 police officers and staff.
 Following a successful evaluation from GMP and the College of Policing, GMP is now about to embark on a two year force wide roll out.

 To ensure the CCS programme is embedded across the divisions and departments and that GMP has a shared and consistent understanding of its ethos and the essential attitudes and behaviours being developed, we designed a leaders version of the programme that is currently being delivered to the entire leadership population up to and including the Chief Constable.